ballerina-platform/module-ballerinax-spotify/docs/spec/sanitations.md

+1. Remove resource paths,
+  In '/playlists/{playlist_id}/images'
-1. Remove resource paths, */playlists/{playlist_id}/images'(put) - schema for the image/jpeg content type is incorrectly defined 2.Moving the inline schema to the components section 1.MarketsResponse
+    Remove the required Field from the Schema because required attribute within the schema for the image/jpeg content type is incorrectly defined
+2.Moving the inline schema to the components section
+    1.MarketsResponse
     2.PlaylistResponse